There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 Demodectic Mange or Demodex is caused by microscopic parasitic mites that live in hair follicles.
 Most dogs and humans have a few of these mites on their skin — they can be harmless if the host’s immune system is strong and healthy, but a problem if your pup has low immunity.

-Real food can support your pup’s immune system with a diet full of natural antioxidants like Vitamin E, Vitamin C and Beta-Carotene.
+Real food can help to support your pup’s immune system with a diet full of natural antioxidants like Vitamin E, Vitamin C and Beta-Carotene.

 7. Zinc-Responsive Dermatosis (ZRD)